msampathkumar/msampathkumar/README.md

 ## Hi, I'm Sampath 👋

+> Python Engineer | Educator | Tech Lead, Developer Relations (GTM) for Google Cloud.

+Working on next-generation Agentic technologies like ADK, A2A and Google Cloud Agent Platform.

 I build real-world demos, example apps and step-by-step guides for developers.

 Most of my work focuses on improving the global developer experience for Gemini on Vertex AI.
 I embrace the philosophy of being a "First Customer, Last Engineer," shipping high-impact technical initiatives, code samples, documentation, and demos that help developers build AI applications seamlessly.